MakingSense/makingsense.github.io/git-clients/index.md

 * Need to remember the commands
 * Difficult to see diffs and branches

-#### GitHub for Windows

-##### GitHub for Windows Pros

-* Very useful and intuitive for non-technical users.
-* It abstracts Git representations and commands.
-* Very nice UI.
-* Completely integrated with your GitHub account.

-##### GitHub for Windows Cons

-* It abstracts Git representations and commands.
-* Incomplete Git functionality.
-* Not so intuitive if you understand and like Git internal behaviour.

-#### GitHub for Mac

 #### Git Extensions

 [Git Extensions](https://code.google.com/p/gitextensions/) is a graphical user